 The Final Verdict: C-

-In my opinion, I think this picture was a colossal disappointment full of excrement.
-If it wasn’t for Anakin & Padmè’s romance, Christensen’s acting, or the fake looking C.G.I. the film could’ve improved if George gives his script to his peers to see if he needs to rewrite certain elements.
+In my opinion, I think this picture was a colossial disappointment of excrement.
+If it wasn’t for Anakin & Padmè’s romance, Christensen’s acting, or the fake looking C.G.I. the film could’ve improved if George had given his script to his peers to see if he needs to rewrite certain elements.
 There were good parts of Attack Of The Clones including Yoda’s fight with Dooku, Geonosis Battle Arena, Droid Factory scene, Obi-Wan’s fight with Jango Fett in Kamino and space.